 It is very common for patients to feel some level of anxiety or fear when visiting the dentist.
 In fact, a very large number of Americans do not get the dental care they need because of these fears.
-At Scottsdale Smile Center, Dr. Jonathan Coombs, Dr. Brandon Ryff, and Dr. Don Chiappetti offer a number of sedation “sleep” dentistry techniques to help patients feel more relaxed and comfortable during treatments ranging from basic cosmetic bonding to complete smile makeovers.
+At Scottsdale Smile Center, Dr. Brandon Ryff, Dr. Jonathan Coombs, Dr. Don Chiappetti, and Dr. Reed Chiappetti offer a number of sedation “sleep” dentistry techniques to help patients feel more relaxed and comfortable during treatments ranging from basic cosmetic bonding to complete smile makeovers.

 Read More Reviews“Lovely, caring group of people.
 As a card carrying dental phobic, they were all extremely careful to explain exactly what they were doing the whole time.
 I appreciated this as being in the dark and imagining the worst is not good for me!
 Attention to detail and carefully watching my dental needs over time earns Scottsdale Smile a place in my family of caregivers.”

 Nitrous oxide, commonly known as “laughing gas,” does not typically cause you to fall asleep; however, it can be effective at putting you in a more relaxed state for treatment.
 Breathed in through the nose, nitrous oxide usually takes only about 20 seconds to take effect, and the effects usually wear off once the procedure is complete.
 Patients with certain medical conditions may not be candidates for nitrous oxide, but there may be alternative sedation dentistry techniques that can help in these cases.

 With sedation dentistry, you can have the dental treatment you need without the anxiety.
 At Scottsdale Smile Center, we aim to make your visit with us as comfortable as possible.